 1885 Birthday of Brock Pemberton (1885-1950), producer of many Broadway plays and comedies during a 30-year career, including the original Harvey, Miss Lulu Bett, Six Characters in Search of an Author, The Ladder, and Janie.

 1925 Merchants of Glory have made an industry out of the memory of a local dead hero.
 When that hero turns up suffering from amnesia, they convince him to disappear again.
-This Theatre Guild performance of Marcel Pagnol and Paul Nivoix's play earns 42 showings.
+The Theatre Guild performance of Marcel Pagnol and Paul Nivoix's play earns 42 showings.

 1950 The gap in social classes always comes down to the Lace on Her Petticoat.
 This Aimee Stuart play set in turn-of-the-century Scotland runs 190 performances at London's Ambassadors Theatre.

 1966 "Rather than subject the drama critics and the theater-going public—who invested $1-million in advance ticket sales—to an excruciatingly boring evening," producer David Merrick closes the musical Breakfast at Tiffany's after just four preview performances.
 The production starred Richard Chamberlain as Jeff, alongside Mary Tyler Moore in her not quite Broadway debut as Holly Golightly.

 1976 George C. Scott plays a con man in Larry Gelbart's Gold Rush-era comedy Sly Fox, based on Ben Jonson's Volpone.
 The supporting cast includes Jack Gilford, Bob Dishy, Hector Elizondo, and Scott's wife, Trish Van Devere.
 It stays 495 performances at the Broadhurst Theatre.

 1978 Dorothy Loudon plays a middle-aged woman who finds a second life on the dance floor in Michael Bennett's musical Ballroom, based on Queen of the Stardust Ballroom.
 It runs 116 performances at the Majestic Theatre.

 1999 Julie Andrews, the legendary stage and screen star of My Fair Lady, Camelot, The Sound of Music, and Mary Poppins, files a medical malpractice lawsuit in U.S. District Court in Manhattan.
 She underwent an allegedly botched throat surgery in 1997 and, as a result, says she is no longer able to sing.